jlelong/LaTeX-Workshop-wiki/Compile.md

 - `"never"`: Disable the auto build feature
 - `"onSave"`: Build the project upon saving a `.tex` file.
 - `"onFileChange"`: Build the project upon detecting a file change in any of the dependencies.
 The file can even be modified outside vscode.
 See [here](#multi-file-projects) for explanations on what dependencies are and how some of them can be ignored.
 See the [FAQ](FAQ#I-use-build-on-save-but-I-occasionally-want-to-save-without-building) for how to save without triggering the build when this feature is on.
-When a file changes, we wait for a delay before triggering the build.
-This delay is configured by [`latex-workshop.latex.watch.delay`](#latex-workshoplatexwatchdelay)

 ### latex-workshop.latex.autoBuild.interval